mauritssilvis/darts/cli/java/README.md

 #### 2.1.3 Change the game mode

+By default, the `darts checkouts` subcommand looks for checkouts for a double-out darts game.
+To change the checkout mode, use the `-j` or `--checkout` option.
+Supported values are:

+- `any` for darts of any score;
+- `master` for double or triple scores;
+- `double` for a double score.

+For example, to allow final darts of any score, use the following command:

 ```shell
 darts checkouts -j any 1 4
 ```

+The corresponding output is:

 ```markdown
 | Score |       1 | # |